Solar eclipse of March 7, 1970

-Totality was visible across southern Mexico and the Gulf of Mexico, the southeast Atlantic coast of the United States, northeast to the Maritimes of eastern Canada, and northern Miquelon-Langlade in the French overseas collectivity of Saint Pierre and Miquelon.

-Greatest eclipse occurred over Mexico at 11:38 am CST, with totality lasting 3 minutes and 27.65 seconds.
+The greatest eclipse occurred over Mexico at 11:38 am CST, with totality lasting 3 minutes and 27.65 seconds.
 Totality over the U.S. lasted up to 3 minutes and 10 seconds.
 The media declared Perry as the first municipality in Florida to be in the eclipse direct path.

 Inclement weather obstructed the viewing from that location and most of the eclipse path through the remainder of the southern states.
-There will not be an eclipse with a greater duration of totality over the contiguous U.S. until April 8, 2024, a period of 54 years.
+There was not an eclipse with a greater duration of totality over the contiguous U.S. until April 8, 2024, a period of 54 years.

+Totality was visible across southern Mexico and the Gulf of Mexico, Florida, Georgia, South Carolina, North Carolina, Virginia, Maryland, and Nantucket, Massachusetts in the United States, northeast to the Maritimes of eastern Canada, and northern Miquelon-Langlade in the French overseas collectivity of Saint Pierre and Miquelon.
+A partial eclipse was visible for parts of Hawaii, North America, Central America, the Caribbean, and northern South America.

 Scientific effects

 This eclipse slowed a radio transmission of atomic time from North Carolina to Washington, D.C.